 Can a US citizen retire abroad?

 Yes, a U.S. citizen can retire abroad.
-Many Americans choose to retire in foreign countries to enjoy a lower cost of living, better weather, and high-quality healthcare.
-It’s essential for retirees to consider visa requirements, residency laws, and tax implications when planning their retirement abroad.
+Many Americans choose to retire in foreign countries to enjoy a lower cost of living, warmer weather year round, and high-quality healthcare.

 What are the downsides of retiring abroad?

-What is the best country for retirees?
+What are the best countries for retirees?

 Where do the happiest American retirees live?